From case brief to cross-examined report

 Not legal advice.
 Research support only.
 Requires bounded material and expert review.

 Send the expert report.
-We return objections before opposing counsel does.
+We confirm the first review scope before work starts.